ale-ben/1377xflix/README.md

-# Alfredflix
+# 1377xFlix
-This is an adaptation of Notflix for Alfred.
+This is an adaptation of Notflix using Alfred.

 ## This is a fork of Bugswriter/notflix
 The original project is [Bugswriter/notflix](https://github.com/Bugswriter/notflix).